 After the return period, defects in the facets are covered by the company's written warranties.
 There are two warranties and it's not clear which one actually applies.
 The Premium Appliances website claims a lifetime warranty with a conspicuous "Lifetime Warranty" logo (see image at right), but clicking on the warranty tab displays a 1 year warranty with what appears to be an optional 2 year extended warranty available for purchase.

 Cartridges are guaranteed for just three years and spray assemblies and "other functional components" for one year.
 A "functional component" is defined by the company as one that is critical to the faucet's "essential performance."

-The lifetime warranty applies only to the "non-functional" or "cosmetic" parts of the faucet — those that are not critical to essential performance.
+The "lifetime" part of the warranty applies only to the "non-functional" or "cosmetic" parts of the faucet — those that are not critical to essential performance.
 These include "knobs, other metal bodies/surfaces, etc." So, if it's a moving, functional part that is at risk for failure in normal use, the warranty is one year (unless its the cartridge, which is guaranteed for three years).
 If it's a non-moving, non-functional part that is most unlikely to ever fail, it's guaranteed for the lifetime of the original owner.